Center-for-Research-Libraries/crl-serials-validator/README.md

 ### Data files

-Beside its regular output files the Validator will create a file called `marc_database.db` (for storing downloaded MARC files), a file called `api_keys.ini` (to store WorldCat Search API keys), and a general configuration file called `validator_config.ini`.
+Beside its regular output files the Validator will create a file called `marc_database.db` (for storing downloaded MARC files), a file called `api_keys.yaml` (to store WorldCat API keys), and a general configuration file called `validator_config.ini`.
 The `validator_config.ini` will be put in the `data` folder in the CRL Serials Validator's main folder.
 The other two files will go in the user's data directory in a folder called `CRL`.
 On Windows this will usually be found at `C:\Users\USERNAME\AppData\Local\CRL\CRL`.
 On most Linux systems it will be at `/home/USERNAME/.local/share/CRL`.

-To create a "portable" version of the application, move the `marc_database.db` and `api_keys.ini` files to the `data` folder in the main application folder.
+To create a "portable" version of the application, move the `marc_database.db` and `api_keys.yaml` files to the `data` folder in the main application folder.
 After that the application will default to using those files and won't try to create files in other places on the user's drive.

 If you hae a copy of the ISSN database, it should be put in the same directory that contains `marc_database.db`.